Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Abstract

 \section{Abstract}

 HPC systems are a critical resource for scientific research and advanced industries.
-The demand for computational power and memory is increasing and ushers in the \emph{exascale era}, in which supercomputers are designed to provide enormous computing power to meet these needs.
-These complex supercomputers consist of many compute nodes and are consequently expected to experience frequent faults and crashes. \emph{Exact state reconstruction} (\emph{ESR}) has been proposed as a mechanism to alleviate the impact of frequent failures on long-term computations.
-ESR has shown great potential in the context of \emph{iterative linear algebra solvers}, a key building block in numerous scientific applications.
+The increased demand for computational power and memory ushers in the \emph{exascale era}, in which supercomputers are designed to provide enormous computing power to meet these needs.
+These complex supercomputers consist of numerous compute nodes and are consequently expected to experience frequent faults and crashes.

-Recent designs of supercomputers feature the emerging \emph{non-volatile memory} (\emph{NVM}) technology.
-For example, the \emph{Exascale Aurora} supercomputer is planned to integrate Intel Optane™ DCPMM.
-This work investigates how NVM can be used to improve ESR so that it can scale to future exascale systems such as Aurora and provide enhanced resilience.

-We propose the \emph{non-volatile memory ESR} (\emph{NVM-ESR}) mechanism.
-NVM-ESR demonstrates how NVM can be utilized in supercomputers for enabling efficient recovery from faults while requiring significantly smaller memory footprint and time overheads in comparison to ESR.
-We focus on the \emph{preconditioned conjugate gradient} (\emph{PCG}) iterative solver also studied in prior ESR research, because it is employed by the representative HPCG scientific benchmark.
+Mathematical solvers, in particular, \emph{iterative linear solvers} are key building block in numerous large-scale scientific applications.
+Consequently, supporting the recovery of \emph{distributed} solvers is necessary for scaling scientific applications to exascale platforms.
+Previous recovery methods for iterative solvers are based on Checkpoint-Restart (CR), which incurs high fault tolerance overhead, or intrinsic fault tolerance, which require extra computation time to converge after failures.

+\emph{Exact state reconstruction} (\emph{ESR}) was proposed as an alternative mechanism to alleviate the impact of frequent failures on long-term computations.
+ESR has been shown to provide exact reconstruction of the computation state while avoiding the need for costly checkpointing.
+However, ESR currently relies on volatile memory for fault tolerance, and must therefore maintain redundancies in the RAM of multiple nodes.
+This not only incurs high memory overhead but also prevents ESR from being \emph{fully resilient}, that is, resilient against a full system crash.

+Recent supercomputer designs feature emerging \emph{non-volatile RAM} (\emph{NVRAM}) technology, for example, the exascale \emph{Aurora} that is planned to consist of Intel Optane™ DCPMM.
+This paper investigates how NVRAM can be utilized to devise an enhanced ESR-based recovery mechanism that is more efficient and provides full resilience.
+Our mechanism, called \emph{in-NVRAM} ESR, provides full resiliency while significantly reducing both the memory footprint and the time overhead in comparison with the original ESR design (\emph{in-RAM} ESR).
+In-NVRAM ESR is based on a novel MPI One-Sided Communication (OSC) over RDMA implementation, which was optimized and applied for using NVRAM to store recovery data for iterative linear solvers.

-The source code used by this work, as well as the benchmarks and other relevant sources, are available at: \url{https://github.com/Scientific-Computing-Lab-NRCN/NVM-ESR.git}.
+The source code used in this work, as well as the benchmarks and other relevant sources, are available at: \url{https://github.com/Scientific-Computing-Lab-NRCN/In-NVRAM-ESR.git}.